aghoshpro/OntoRaster/README.md

 ### 5.2 Raster Data (***D<sup>arr</sup>***)
 * Stored in array DBMS [**RasDaMan**](https://doc.rasdaman.org/index.html) ("Raster Data Manager").
-* Information about the Raster data can be at NASA's [Earth Science Data Systems (ESDS)](https://lpdaac.usgs.gov/products/mod11a1v061/)
+* Information about the Raster data can be found at NASA's [Earth Science Data Systems (ESDS)](https://lpdaac.usgs.gov/products/mod11a1v061/)
   * Demo data used for Sweden, Bavaria and South Tyrol can be downloaded direclty from [Google Drive](https://drive.google.com/drive/folders/1yCSmmok3Iz7J2lZ-uleCg_q87GZsHfI7?usp=sharing)
   * Demo data also available in `rasdaman\data\` but sometime github causes issue for storing large datafile in repo.
 In that case download from above link.